 Compare different brands for compressed charcoal

 Brands: I don’t get any money for any brand I name, for sure the brands change their recipes over time.
-No brand tells exactly what you buy and every artist has different preferences.
+No brand tells you exactly what you’re buying and every artist has different preferences.

 There are a few things that are important for me in compressed charcoal

 I am looking for the biggest range from grey to black and what is possible in one stick.
 A lot of compressed charcoal cannot go to black.